mattolson/middleman-bootstrap-template/README.md

 additions, because I didn't want to make any assumptions about the design of your site.
 Don't judge it on its looks&mdash;this isn't a theme, it's meant to be a flexible foundation to build on.

+Since you have access to Bootstrap v4, there are many [high quality themes](https://wrapbootstrap.com/themes/blogs-magazines?branch=4.x) you can purchase and easily integrate.

 ## Features

 * [middleman-blog 4.0](https://github.com/middleman/middleman-blog)